GSK House, Brentford, UK. The main headquarters of GSK operations. Photo by Adam Khan-Qureshi.

 We started off with brief introductions and icebreakers, which allowed me to meet other undergraduates from all across the UK, studying different disciplines of STEM from Chemical Engineering to Pharmacology to Computer Science to many, many more.
 As the day progressed, we participated in a variety of different activities and talks held by a few of the many GSK interns and employees.
 Many of these talks revolved around the company’s portfolio, life working at GSK and possible employment routes.

 During the day, we were split into subgroups of around 5 to 6 people to complete team work exercises.
 Once these exercises were completed, the larger group reformed and we were all given some application tips regarding placement applications and graduate schemes.
 I found that, even before attending, it was clear GSK really emphasised a best-fit approach to employee recruitment.
 Previously, I had learnt that whilst the academic profile makes up a small part of a candidate’s application, companies like GSK generally focus more on each applicant holistically, yet this fact was really emphasised during the event.
-The unique qualities each applicant can bring to a company is one – if not the – most important factor employers consider when hiring job candidates.
+The unique qualities each applicant can bring to a company is one – if not the – most important factor employers consider when hiring job candidates besides of course the usual background checks.
 Learning this has made me reflect further about how I can be a well-rounded applicant and reflect on areas I, personally, must improve upon.
 Finally, as the day came to a close, we toured the GSK House and were given the opportunity to ask any unanswered questions to the hosts of the event.